isomerpages/moe-zhonghuasec/_about-us/Principal's Message.md

 <p>We remain committed to strengthening what matters most and these are:
 teaching and learning, student well-being, and a caring and enabling school environment.
-In 2026, we will sharpen our strategic approach through the 4L framework: <strong>Life-long Learning, Life-wide Learning, Life-wise Learning, and Life-Strong Learning</strong>.</p>
+In 2026, we will sharpen our strategic approach through the 4L framework: <strong>Life-long Learning, Life-wide Learning, Life-wise Learning, and Life-strong Learning</strong>.</p>
 <p></p>
 <p>Through this framework, we aim to develop the dispositions, mindset, and
 agency for continuous growth; to cultivate curiosity and the ability to